 In this article, the schools above were ranked based on their total cost of enrollment as well as total enrollment.
 High tuition rates resulted in lower scores.
 Low enrollment resulted in higher scores.

 Every effort has been made to create a list of accurate information.
 This list is subject to change and is not guaranteed.
+If you’re interested in pursuing a PhD in counseling, check out our other pages.

 If you have questions about your school’s ranking here or want to correct any information on this list, please reach out to us.
 If you’re interested in having your facility added to one of our lists, we’d also be happy to hear from you.
 We are here to help and are waiting to take your inquiry now.